Paper genocide: Native Americans in the United States

-Difficulties in gaining federal recognition
+Federal recognition efforts

 The paper genocide of Native American tribes can have an impact on gaining federal recognition, an important aspect of tribal sovereignty in the United States.
 For example, in the state of Rhode Island, the Narragansett people spent several centuries attempting to gain federal recognition, which was granted in 1983.
 Starting in the late 18th century, government officials in the state began to record Narragansett people as "black", "colored", or "negro" on official documents, a practice that was upheld in the 1793 Rhode Island Supreme Court case Aldrich v.
 Hammer.
-This was part of an effort by the state to do away with indigenous identity and force cultural assimilation onto the Narragansett.
-In a similar case, the Mashpee Wampanoag Tribe of Massachusetts began seeking federal recognition in the 1970s, but their efforts were hurt due to inconsistent data from the United States Census Bureau.
+This was part of an effort by the state to do away with Indigenous identity and force cultural assimilation onto the Narragansett.
+In a similar case, the Mashpee Wampanoag Tribe of Massachusetts began seeking federal recognition in the 1970s, but their efforts were delayed due to inconsistent data from the United States Census Bureau.
 It wasn't until 2007 that the tribe became federally recognized.

 In 2009, the Supreme Court of the United States ruled in Carcieri v.
 Salazar that the federal government could only hold land in trust for tribes that were federally recognized in 1934, when the Indian Reorganization Act was passed.
 Critics have stated that the ruling could have negative consequences on tribes that have gained recognition since then, in some cases because of a lack of adequate historical documentation.